BloomBooks/BloomReader/README.md

 - Create a book using the sample shell.
 - Set the layout to Device16x9Portrait.
 - Publish -> Bloom Reader
   - Make sure all languages are selected.
     - Unfortunately, this currently means the Tibetan quiz is blank.
 Not sure what to do about that...
   - Save Bloom Reader File
-- Open the .bloomd which is just a .zip archive.
+- Open the .bloompub which is just a .zip archive.
-  - Depending on your zip software, you may need to change the file extension from `.bloomd` to `.zip` to do so.
+  - Depending on your zip software, you may need to change the file extension from `.bloompub` to `.zip` to do so.
 - Pull the `meta.json` file out of the archive and edit it to include the following line:

     `"brandingProjectName":"Sample-Book",` making sure there is not another line with the same `brandingProjectName` "key".
-- Put the modified `meta.json` file back in the `.zip` archive and change the archive's extension back to `.bloomd`.
+- Put the modified `meta.json` file back in the `.zip` archive and change the archive's extension back to `.bloompub`.
-- Save to {BloomReader}/app/src/main/assets/sample books/The Moon and the Cap.bloomd
+- Save to {BloomReader}/app/src/main/assets/sample books/The Moon and the Cap.bloompub

 ## Contributions
 We welcome contributions, particularly if we pre-agree on UX.